helabahria/trial-repo/contributing.md

 By participating, you are expected to uphold this code.
 Please report unacceptable behavior to dev@atayen.us.

-The following is a set of guidelines for contributing to SaTT Wallet.
+The following is a set of guidelines for contributing to node-SaTT.
 These are just guidelines, not rules, use your best judgment and feel free to propose changes to this document in a pull request.